Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/build.typ

       [
         = 2023/9/30
         Directly after the drivetrain was finished being built, we wanted to start working on the catapult as soon as possible.
 Thankfully, a few of the members on the team already had experience with building one.
-When building the drivetrain, we got held back when we weren't following the CAD design.
-We don't plan to make the same mistake during the catapult build session.
+When building the drivetrain, we got held back when we were not following the CAD design.
+We do not plan to make the same mistake during the catapult build session.

         == Build Steps
         - Gathered C-channel